 In Conclusion

 It seems most people don’t really like pedalling through Saskatchewan.
 Saskatchewan was a real experience for me.
-Taking Hwy 32 was so vast and flat; far more then what is experienced on the TransCanada.
-To be so exposed and in the open and not being able to escape the elements.
+Taking Hwy 32 was so vast and flat, far more than what is experienced on the TransCanada.
+To be so exposed and in the open and not be able to escape the elements.